freeCodeCamp/guide/src/pages/machine-learning/logistic-regression/index.md

 Cost(hθ(x),y)=−log(1−hθ(x))         if y = 0
 #### Predictions using logistic regression:
 Logistic regression models the probability of the default class(i.e. the first class).
-By defining a decision boundary you can classify result given by
+You can classify results given by :

 y = e^(b0 + b1*X) / (1 + e^(b0 + b1*X))

-into two classes.Like for sigmoid function 0.5 is set as the decision boundary all x for which y≥0.5 are classified as class 1 and for which y<0.5 are classified as class 0.
+into two classes.Like for sigmoid function 0.5 is set as the decision boundary all x for which y≥0.5 are classified as class A and for which y<0.5 are classified as class B.

 #### Multi class logistic regression:
-Although logistic regression is usually used in case of binary classification but you can also use it in case of classification into multiple classes by:
+Although you will see logistic regression usually being used in case of binary classification but you can also use it in case of classification into multiple classes by:

 ##### one vs one method:
 Here a classifier for each class is created separately and the classifier with the highest score is considered as output.